LucasDelfino92/morrowindsharp/modlist.md

 - [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890) by Merlord: do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 NPCs can backstab you as well.
 Mod Configuration Menu includes option for Short Blades only or all weapons.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.
 - [**Defensive Stance**](https://www.nexusmods.com/morrowind/mods/46845) by Merlord: adds a new "defensive stance" mechanic, which increases your block and reduces your speed if you have a shield equipped while crouching.
-- [**Descriptive Shrines**](https://www.nexusmods.com/morrowind/mods/46119) by SuperQuail: adds the descriptions from "The Consolations of Prayer" book to the message box which appears when using temple shrines to give you a better idea of what blessing you're about to receive.
-Also adds a "Cancel" functionality.
-  - Only install the **Descriptive Shrines** main file.
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade: when the player or the player's companions are attacked, any companions will launch into action in defense.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade: ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.